Skip to main content

 What’s Covered:

-Your grades are one of the primary factors used by colleges to make admissions decisions.
-While most students would love to adorn their applications with a 4.0, the fact is that the majority of college-bound students leave high school with a less-than-perfect GPA.
+Your grades are one of the primary factors colleges use to make admissions decisions.
+While most students would love to adorn their applications with a 4.0, the fact is that the majority of college-bound students leave high school with a GPA that’s less than perfect.
 Fortunately, a 3.5 GPA will make you a strong candidate at many colleges, including some highly selective schools.
-Keep reading to learn what colleges accept students with a 3.5 GPA.

 Not sure what your unweighted GPA is on a 4.0 scale?
 Use our GPA converter.